Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Sunrise over the Pyrenees mountains, taken at Auberge Borda

-St Jean Pied de Port to Roncesvalles : Stage Elevation
+St Jean Pied de Port to Roncesvalles Elevation

 Elevation plan of the Camino Frances from St Jean Pied de Port to Roncesvalles

-It’s challenging.
-How challenging is down to each individual.
-The first time I walked this stage, I thought that my lungs might explode in my chest walking from Hunto to Orisson.
-The third time I walked we almost skipped over this stage as my walking buddy was so fast.
-These days I prefer to take my time.
+The first time I walked this stage, I thought my lungs might explode climbing from Hunto to Orisson.
+The third time, my walking buddy was so fast we practically skipped over the mountain.
+These days, I prefer to take my time and enjoy the journey.

 hunto orisson steep